Topological Superconducting States and Quasiparticle Transport on Kagome Lattice: MODEL

-The d-id-wave pairing state can be seen as the opposite SC pairing state of the d+id-wave pairing state when the normal state Hamiltonian $\hat{H}_0$ is topologically trivial.
-However, when $\hat{H}_0$ is topologically non-trivial, there is a significant difference between the d+id-wave and d-id-wave pairing states.
-Therefore, it is necessary to consider the d-id-wave SC pairing state, which can be obtained by transforming $\theta_{i\alpha,j\alpha}\rightarrow-\theta_{i\alpha,j\alpha}$, resulting in the Hamiltonian expression
+The $ d $-i$ d $-wave pairing state can be seen as the opposite SC pairing state of the $ d $+i$ d $-wave pairing state when the normal state Hamiltonian $\hat{H}_0$ is topologically trivial.
+However, when $\hat{H}_0$ is topologically non-trivial, there is a significant difference between the d+id-wave and $ d $-i$ d $-wave pairing states.
+Therefore, it is necessary to consider the $ d $-i$ d $-wave SC pairing state, which can be obtained by transforming $\theta_{i\alpha,j\alpha}\rightarrow-\theta_{i\alpha,j\alpha}$, resulting in the Hamiltonian expression

-where the parameters in the d-id-wave pairing state Hamiltonian are defined in exactly the same way as in the d+id-wave pairing state.
+where the parameters in the $ d $-i$ d $-wave pairing state Hamiltonian are defined in exactly the same way as in the $ d $+i$ d $-wave pairing state.

 In the customary approach, the Hamiltonian is expressed in Bogoliubov-de Gennes (BdG) form in the Nambu representation, given by

 where the subscript $r$ denotes the rearrangement of the basis.
 The SC Hamiltonian in the Nambu representation can be written as